pantelis/data-mining/_sources/aiml-common/lectures/optimization/regularization/_index.md

 ## Weight initialization

-For ReLU units, the suggested experimentally initialization for the weight is to use $W = np.random.randn(n) * sqrt(2.0/n)$, as discussed in [He et al.](http://arxiv-web3.library.cornell.edu/abs/1502.01852).
+For layers with ReLU units, the suggested experimentally initialization for the weight is to use $W = np.random.randn(n) * \sqrt(2.0/n)$, as discussed in [He et al.](http://arxiv-web3.library.cornell.edu/abs/1502.01852).